 Think about it, your baby has been taking the same nutrition the same way several times a day, every day, for her whole life!
 It’s important to allow her time to get used to new experiences.

 What do we mean by “new things?”
 Well, your baby will need time to get used to new tastes, new textures, as well as feeding from a spoon.
 A lot of parents become frustrated when their baby makes a funny face or pushes the spoon away.
-That’s perfectly normal!
-Research shows this is normal, we didn’t just make it up!
+That’s perfectly normal and it’s based on research, we didn’t just make it up!
 (Thank you, scientists!)
 Keep at it if your baby isn’t a big fan the first time she tries a new food – it can take up to 15 to 20 tries for her to become a fan.